On the Insertion Time of Cuckoo Hashing: Proof of Theorem : the Subgraph Density of

 Suppose now that~$e_S > \gamma |V|$.
 We will make a further case distinction depending on the number of edges that belong to the core of~$H[S]$.
-First, let us assume that there are at least~$\gamma |V|/2$ edges of~$H[S]$ that do not belong to the core of~$S$.
-To avoid unnecessary complications, let us assume that~$H[S]$ is connected; clearly it is enough to argue about connected sets.
+First, let us assume that there are at least~$\gamma |V|/2$ edges of~$H[S]$ that do not belong to the core of~$H[S]$.
+To avoid unnecessary complications we will assume that~$H[S]$ is connected; clearly it is sufficient to argue about connected sets.
 Consider the stripping process on~$H[S]$.
-This induces an ordering on the set of vertices of~$H[S]$ not belonging to the core.
-Namely, it is the ordering according to which these vertices are stripped off.
-Moreover, it might happen that the deletion of a vertex and the edge it is contained to makes some other vertices isolated.
-We put these vertices immediately after the deleted vertex in an arbitrary ordering.
+This induces an ordering of the set of vertices of~$H[S]$ not belonging to the core; it is the ordering according to which these vertices are deleted from $H[S]$.
+Let~$v_1,\ldots, v_t$ be this ordering for an integer~$t \le v_S$.